 A UK Government bond, ie a promise by the Government to pay interest and capital as per the terms of that particular gilt, in return for an initial payment of capital by the purchaser.
 Gilts can be "fixed interest", where the interest payments are level throughout the gilt's term, or "index-linked" where the interest payments vary each year in line with a specified index (usually RPI).
-Gilts can be bought as assets by the Fund, but their main use in funding is as an objective measure of solvency.
+Gilts can be bought as assets by the Fund, but are also used in funding as an objective measure of a risk-free rate of return.